Abhishekcs003/Movie/README.md

 # Movie
-Need to install NPM Pakages
+Need to install NPM Pakages while Running the project.
 Movies.js file is the Component that is used for the Project.